BasilAl/coding-school/test-automation-playground/readme.md

 - Open CMD, navigate to "test-automation-playground" folder and run the command:

         run.sh
+   or open GIT Bash, navigate to "test-automation-playground" folder and run the command:

+        ./run.sh

 - To stop demo-app just click CTRL + C on the console window.

 Web Application URL: http://localhost:7001/